-Provision for income tax expense recorded in any interim period is based on the estimated effective tax rate for the fiscal year for those tax jurisdictions that can be reliably estimated.
-Our calculation of the estimated effective tax rate requires us to estimate pre-tax income by tax jurisdiction as well as total tax expense for the fiscal year.
-Accordingly, the annual estimated effective tax rate is subject to adjustment if there are changes to the initial estimates of total tax expense or pre-tax income.
+Provision for income tax benefit (expense) recorded in any interim period is based on the estimated effective tax rate for the fiscal year for those tax jurisdictions that can be reliably estimated.
+Our calculation of the estimated effective tax rate requires us to estimate pre-tax income by tax jurisdiction as well as total tax benefit (expense) for the fiscal year.
+Accordingly, the annual estimated effective tax rate is subject to adjustment if there are changes to the initial estimates of total tax benefit (expense) or pre-tax income.

 As part of the Tax Cuts and Jobs Act of 2017, beginning with the 2022 tax year, we are required to capitalize research and development expenses, as defined under Internal Revenue Code section 174.
 For expenses that are incurred for research and development in the U.S., the amounts will be amortized over 5 years, and expenses that are incurred for research and experimentation outside the United States will be amortized over 15 years.
-See Note 10, Income Taxes, for further discussion of our tax provision for the three and six months ended June 30, 2023.
+See Note 10, Income Taxes, for further discussion of our tax provision for the three and nine months ended September 30, 2023.